 State (Towne) Theater

-The State Theater (located at 508 NP Avenue) opened on November 28, 1921.
-The theater was built by W. J. Hawk.
+The State Theater, located at 508 Northern Pacific Avenue, opened on November 28, 1921.
+The theater was started by W. J. Hawk.
 Hawk, who arrived in Dakota Territory in 1879, purchased the Liberty Theater in April 1909 when he moved to Fargo.
-He purchased the site of State Theater in 1920 from the Advance Rumley Company.
+In 1920 her purchased the building that would become the State Theater, from the Advance Rumley Company.
 Construction of the $250,000 theater began in March 1921.
 With a seating capacity of 1,350, the theater was the largest in North Dakota at the time.
 Downstairs seating was about 650, box seats accommodated another 100, and there were 600 seats in the balcony.
 The theater had an orchestra pit and a Robert Morton pipe organ.
+The theater also had a domed star-light ceiling with blinking lights and cottony clouds that seemed to float across the sky.

 The first moving picture shown at the theater was The Wonderful Thing starring Norma Talmadge.